percival-detector/cppprocessing/README.md

 ```
 Where the difference between percival_frame and percival_frame_mem is that the latter can allocate and align memory.
 The best performing function is ``` percival_algorithm_avx_pf ```.

-This was built in place of the original parallel version of the algorithm and there is currently no non-avx version.
+AVX version was built in place of the original parallel version of the algorithm and there is currently no non-avx parallel version.
 It can be found in older versions though.
+Or, it can be built with ```percival_ADC_decode_pipe_p <range_iterator>```

 How to run the test program
 ----------------------------